scleradb/scleradb.github.io/docsrc/interface/jdbc.md

 Some applications and reporting tools can only accept (or generate) [standard SQL](../sclerasql/sqlregular.md).
 Such tools do not accept the [SQL extensions](../sclerasql/sqlintro.md) needed to perform advanced analytics within your queries.
 To use such extensions, you need to define [views](../sclerasql/sqlregular.md#creating-views) within Sclera to perform the required analytics, and then have the application or reporting tool use these views in its queries.

 The exact directions depend upon the specific application that you want to link.
-If you face a problem in linking your application to Sclera, please let us know by sending an email to support@scleradb.com, or [filing a support ticket](/support).
+If you face a problem in linking your application to Sclera, please let us know by sending an email to [support@scleradb.com](mailto:support@scleradb.com).